HackIllinois/submissions-guidelines/README.md

 # Submissions Guide
 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by/4.0/)

-How to submit your project for HackIllinois

-* If you made an Open Source project click [here](https://github.com/HackIllinois/Submissions-Guidelines/tree/master/create)
-* If you made an Open Source contribution click [here](https://github.com/HackIllinois/Submissions-Guidelines/tree/master/contribute)

 Ping @rishidesai or @narendasan in #submissions-questions on the [HackIllinois 2018 Slack](hackillinois-2018.slack.com) with any questions

 ## Your DevPost Submission